 The Company was incorporated on June 5, 2006 under the laws of British Columbia.
 On August 12, 2014, the Company changed its name to American Potash Corp.
-The shares of the Company are traded on the Canadian Securities Exchange ("CSE") under the symbol 'AMP' and on the OTCQX International, a segment of the OTCQX marketplace in the U.S., under the symbol 'MGRZF'.
+The shares of the Company are traded on the Canadian Securities Exchange ("CSE") under the symbol 'AMP'.
 The Company is dedicated to the acquisition and development of potash mineral deposits in the United States and elsewhere.

-The condensed consolidated interim financial statements of the Company for the six months ended January 31, 2016 include the accounts of the Company and its 100% interest in American Potash LLC.
+The condensed consolidated interim financial statements of the Company for the nine months ended April 30, 2016 include the accounts of the Company and its 100% interest in American Potash LLC.
 Control is achieved when the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Company until the date on which control ceases.
 All inter-company transactions, balances, income and expenses are eliminated in full upon consolidation.